GangaNaveenPotu/-AI-Generated-Survey-and-Form-Builder/README.md

 - Check IP whitelist in MongoDB Atlas (allow 0.0.0.0/0 for all IPs)
 - Ensure database user credentials are correct

+**Authentication Errors:**
+- Verify JWT_SECRET is set in environment variables
+- Check if token is being sent in Authorization header
+- Ensure token hasn't expired (default: 7 days)
+- Clear localStorage and sign in again if token is invalid

-**Claude API Errors:**
+**Claude/Gemini API Errors:**
-- Verify API key is correct
+- Verify API key is correct in environment variables
 - Check if you have sufficient credits
-- API key is optional - app works without it (AI features disabled)
+- API keys are optional - app works without them (AI features disabled)
+- For Gemini API errors, ensure GEMINI_API_KEY is set if using Gemini provider

 ### Frontend Issues